spoud/agoora-integration-examples/graphql-example/README.md

 You can use your personal user as login, but we strongly recommend creating an Agent instead.
 You can see the agent as a technical user that can be used by applications.
 For this just go in the *Admin* panel and then *Agent*.

+**Note: The agent needs to have the right permissions.
+For this example it needs to be set to the path of the organizatio in order to list groups and create users**

 ### Configure your environment
 Copy the .env example file